cllebrun/cllebrun.github.io/labs/0_Registration/README.md

 Once you applied your code, you get more resources on IBM Cloud!

-Tour trial account is valid for 6 months in general.
+Your trial account is valid for about 6 months (depending of your code).

 <img src="./images/codeapplied.png"/>